Greek withdrawal from the eurozone: IMF's projection

-The International Monetary Fund (IMF) admitted that its forecast about Greek economy was too optimistic: in 2010 it described Greece's first bailout programme as a holding operation that gave the eurozone time to build a firewall to protect other vulnerable members, but in 2012 the unemployment rate of Greece became about 25 percent, compared to IMF's projection of about 15 percent.
-IMF conceded that it underestimated the damage that austerity programmes would do to the Greek economy, adding that, in terms of Greece's debt, IMF should have considered a debt restructuring earlier.
+The International Monetary Fund (IMF) acknowledged that its forecasts for the Greek economy had been too optimistic.
+In its review of Greece's first bailout programme, the IMF stated that the programme had given the eurozone time to build a firewall to protect other vulnerable members, but that macroeconomic outcomes had been worse than expected.
+In 2012, Greece's unemployment rate reached about 25 percent, compared with an IMF projection of about 15 percent.
+The IMF also conceded that it had underestimated the damage that austerity programmes would do to the Greek economy, and that, in relation to Greece's debt, it should have considered debt restructuring earlier.

-As can be seen from the Figure A, IMF's forecast in the 2010 standby agreement said that the Southern European country would start to grow in real terms after 2011.
-But in fact the economy continued to shrink, and Greek real GDP in 2013 was about 76 percent of that in 2008.
+The IMF's forecast in the 2010 Stand-By Arrangement projected that Greece would return to real GDP growth after 2011.
+In practice, the economy continued to contract, and Greek real GDP in 2013 was about 76 percent of its 2008 level.